aws-cloudformation/aws-guard-rules-registry/README.md

 # AWS Guard Rules Registry

 ## About

 AWS Guard Rules Registry is an open-source repository of AWS `cfn-guard` rule files and managed rule sets.
-The intent of the registry is to give users AWS guard rules that provide policy as code solutions which compliment the AWS Config Managed Rules as well as custom developed Guard rules..
-Many of the guard rules supported by AWS are guard rule implementation of AWS Config Managed Rules.
+The intent of the registry is to give users AWS guard rules that provide policy as code solutions which compliment the AWS Config Managed Rules as well as custom developed Guard rules.
+Many of the guard rules supported by AWS are guard rule implementations of AWS Config Managed Rules.

 > **Note:** Not all AWS Config Managed Rules are present in the AWS Guard Rules Registry.
-Some of the AWS Config Managed Rules are detective only in nature and are not able to be validated in infrastructure as code relevant to development practices.
+Some of the AWS Config Managed Rules are detective only in nature and are not able to be expressed in infrastructure as code relevant to development practices.

 The Guard Rules Registry offers the following value:

-* Easy to consume Managed Rules Sets based on sample AWS Conformance Packs. [see Getting Started]()
+* Easy to consume Managed Rules Sets based on sample AWS Conformance Packs.
+See *[Getting Started]()*
 * Individual Guard Rule files corresponding to many of the AWS Config Managed Rules
-* Rule Set Build process to compile single rule set files for public consumption
+* Rule Set mapping process to compile single rule set files for public consumption

-Within the Guard Rules Registry you will find cfn-guard Registry Rule files and builds of Managed Rule Sets.

 ### Registry Rules Files